-- a. elicit feedback from the faculty regarding salary and fringe benefit concerns; - b. collect and analyze faculty compensation data and make a proposal for faculty compensation; - c. negotiate with the appropriate administrative officers and committees regarding faculty compensation; - d. appoint representatives to serve on the Joint Benefits Committee; further description of the Joint Benefits Committee can be found on the Human https://sharepoint.csbsju.edu/humanresources/Documents/JBC%20overview%2 0for%20HR%20site.pdf
+- a. elicit feedback from the faculty regarding salary and fringe benefit concerns; - collect and analyze faculty compensation data and make a proposal for faculty compensation; - c. negotiate with the appropriate administrative officers and committees regarding faculty compensation; - d. appoint representatives to serve on the Joint Benefits Committee; further description of the Joint Benefits Committee can be found on the Human Resources website at https://sharepoint.csbsju.edu/humanresources/Documents/JBC%20overview%2 Ofor%20HR%20site.pdf